AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 ### 📌1.
 Data Preprocessing

-**🩺 Quick Data Diagnosis - Check for any issues with the original data by screening it with Excel.**
+**🩺 1.1 Quick Data Diagnosis - Check for any issues with the original data by screening it with Excel.**

    🔍 There are empty values in the review column.

    🔍 Parts of reviews in the Review column were split into a few following rows in the first column; therefore, it leads to more than extra redundant 4000 rows.
 Deleting data might be quite risky as some insights won't be discovered or affect other insights and analyses.
 As I estimate, the time to complete this cleaning task manually is 4 hours (20 seconds for each row; each review error contains 1-5 redundant rows).
 With in-depth analysis, I will perform full cleaning.
 I will perform general data analysis for this data, so I opted out of this cleaning task.

-**⚕️ Treatment**
+**⚕️1.2 Treatment**

 **1.Clean the redundant texts appearing in a few rows of the first column by moving them into their belonging text above.**

   💊 Using Excel to delete rows with empty values in a specific column, Ctrl + G -> Special -> Select Blank -> Right-click highlighted cell -> Select delete rows.

-**🧬 Transformation**
+**🧬1.3 Transformation**

 ### 📌2.
 Data Visualization
 ☑️ Load data to Power BI Desktop

-**Takeaways:**
-💡
-💡
+**💡Takeaways:**
+* xyz

 **Key points from 3D Visualizations (Package: Plotly):**
 - The majority of negative reviews range from 2.5 to 3.5.